FlightPHP Session - Lightweight File-Based Session Handler

 Technical Details

 • Storage Format: Session files are prefixed with sess_ and stored in the configured save_path.
-Encrypted data uses an E prefix, plaintext uses P.
+File content prefixes:

 • Garbage Collection: Implements PHP’s SessionHandlerInterface::gc() to clean up expired sessions.